sundharwinston/JavascriptGrammer/README.md

 4.Object Literals  - {};
 5.Boolean Literals  - true/false;

+The typeof(value) function can be used to determine type of the literal value.

 Each literal value usually has a constructor function associated with it.
 <div align="center">
     <img src="https://www.educative.io/api/edpresso/shot/5391633988190208/image/6039922861408256" width="150" alt="constructor-Img">